START - Student Testing, Advising, Registration and Transition

 - Student Testing (ST) runs from October-January and March-May

-- Advisement, Registration, and Transition Sessions (ART) are held November-January and April-May
+- Advising, Registration, and Transition Sessions (ART) are held November-January and April-May

 In preparation for Placement Testing, students should prepare in advance by reviewing sample questions so they understand what to expect on the tests.
 Students should also begin to review the requirements of their chosen degree program in the College Catalog.

-Students should not wait until they have tested or come to campus for advising and transition to begin the financial aid process.
+Students should not wait until they have tested or come to campus for Advising, Regisration, and Transition to begin the financial aid process.
 The earlier that students complete their FAFSA and TAP, the sooner they can follow up on any additional information that is required to ultimately complete their financial aid package.
 Review the steps on the admissions home page for more information about how to enroll.

-Once you have completed the START process, it is still very important that you regularly check your myTC3 account, including myMAIL for important email updates and myINFO to review financial aid and billing updates.
-Please make sure you are ready for the start of the semester by completing all steps on this checklist and plan to attend New Student Orientation.
+Once you have completed START, it is still very important that you regularly check your myTC3 account, including myMAIL for important email updates and myINFO to review financial aid and billing updates.
+Please make sure you are ready for the start of the semester and plan to attend New Student Orientation.